Waiikiin/react-native-UberClone/README.md

     ```sh
     npm install
     ```
-    Or if you have ios
+    if you have ios

     ```sh
-    cd ios && pod install
+    cd ios && pod install && cd ..
     ```
 4. Open .env_template and put your API key in there
 5. Rename the file .env_template to .env